typhonjs-fvtt-lib/runtime/README.md

 built for Foundry and extensions to the core Foundry UI / Application framework make it easy to create declarative Svelte based UIs in a method familiar to Foundry VTT developers.
-The core UI component framework contains reactive "application shells" that provide an enhanced ability to control your UI / window experience including intro and outro transitions along with support key UI elements like context menus and a new backward compatible and API compliant Dialog component that features a modal dialog option.
+The core UI component framework contains reactive "application shells" that provide an enhanced ability to control your UI / window experience including intro and outro transitions along with supporting key UI elements like context menus and a new backward compatible and API compliant Dialog component that features a modal dialog option.

 TRL is innovative as it delivers a runtime library module for Foundry that packages up the runtime in a way that